ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 **Table:** Experimental setup for language models {:style="text-align: center;"}

-For all the experiments above, I will be using a [transition-based parser (TBP)](https://spacy.io/api/entityrecognizer) for sequence labeling.
-However, I'll also make a brief comparison against a [conditional random field (CRF)](https://github.com/talmago/spacy_crfsuite) for the fastText and roberta-tagalog-base settings.
+For all the experiments above, I will be using a [spaCy's transition-based parser](https://spacy.io/api/entityrecognizer) for sequence labeling.

 ## Experimental Results